ivan02022000/HCWebKeyGen/README.md

 ![image](https://github.com/user-attachments/assets/086dd538-b27d-4d1c-b056-b4dcd5bc3180)

-7) You needed 2-3 minutes until all the codes are automatically enabled.
+7) You needed 2 hours until all the codes are automatically enabled.
+It is for script being less detectable.
-8) UPD: The script waits until the code is entered into the window and only then deletes it from memory and enters the next one.
+8) The script waits until the code is entered into the window and only then deletes it from memory and enters the next one.
 Therefore, if you have an error when entering, you can close and open the entry window again.
 If you do not need to enter this code and it can be deleted from memory - click on the button with a cross.
 After that, close and open the code entry window - the next code will appear there.
+9) You can change the script settings in the code itself by changing the values ​​that are closer to the top of the script.
+You can change the time intervals for input, the probability of skipping (by default 90% probability of success - 10% probability of skipping the key).

 ![image](https://github.com/user-attachments/assets/f7095abb-9451-4b0a-8e8b-50c42dde3da6)